1. Growing need for technology

 As customers increasingly prioritise a more efficient service and aftermarket business, demand is on the rise for digital product information, an area where Semcon’s offering is at the very forefront worldwide.
-More than two-thirds of sales of the offering comprise Managed Service contracts, which create a good foundation for long-term and profitable cooperation – a share that is expected to grow further.
+More than 70 per cent of sales of the offering comprise Managed Service contracts, which create a good foundation for long-term and profitable cooperation – a share that is expected to grow further.

 In contrast to companies specialising in either IT or engineering, Semcon can offer its customers both – a unique combination of digital services and advanced product and production development.
 This entails greater relevance for a broader customer base, from traditional technology development to the latest AI solutions.
-Integrated solutions create the conditions to improve growth and efficiency and to reduce costs for the customers.
+Integrated solutions create the conditions to improve growth and efficiency and to reduce costs for our customers.

 4. Beneficial industry diversification

 Semcon’s broad industry presence allows it to balance available expertise based on where demand and profitability is most advantageous.
 This creates long-term and less cyclically sensitive partnerships.
 High-tech expertise from the automotive industry is increasingly in demand from other industries, which are facing comprehensive digitisation challenges.

 5. Inspiring colleagues the basis of profitable growth

-The combination of Semcon’s international cutting-edge expertise and the diversity of its perspectives create the conditions for smart solutions that put people in the spotlight.
+The combination of Semcon’s international cutting-edge expertise and the diversity of its perspectives create the conditions for smart solutions that put people first.
 It creates satisfied users, which means both customers and Semcon become more competitive and profitable.
 Customer satisfaction and employee commitment are at record levels.

 6. Strong financial position